April 26 - “ An Unbroken Chain of Garlands, Cherry Blossoms, and Grape Arbors”

 as we look to the hills

-our hearts a.empt to li1 as well
+our hearts attempt to lift as well

 with a promise of a cleansing

-of the earthly clu.er of our
+of the earthly clutter of our

 fallibility